NextronSystems/thor-thunderstorm-setup-guide/usage/install-thunderstorm-service.rst

 ---------------------

-To run THOR in Thunderstorm service mode, you need a license of a special type named ``THOR Thunderstorm`` license that allows this mode of operation.
+To run THOR in Thunderstorm service mode, you need a license of a special type named ``THOR Thunderstorm`` which allows this mode of operation.

 .. figure:: ../images/license_generation.png
    :alt: Thunderstorm License Type in Customer Portal